Skip to content

 If there are concerns about any aspects of your home, then your social worker will discuss this with you and a period of time will be given to resolve the issue.
 If the issue remains a significant concern and are not resolved, then the Service may consider your approval.

-Your social worker will support and guide you to creating and maintain a safe and caring environment.
+Your social worker will support and guide you in creating and maintaining a safe and caring environment.
 They will also help you with developing your Safer Caring Plan (see Developing a Safer Caring Plan) and support with any respite needs which may be appropriate to maintain the arrangement.

 This information will be reviewed and amended along with any changes in legislation to make sure you provide the safest possible family home.